swyxio/brain/README.md

 # NOTE: THIS REPO IS NOW UNMAINTAINED.
 I don't expect to return to it again.
 If someone would like to take over, get in touch.

+## 2020 updates

+- **Switched batching model from Expiration Times to Lanes**: https://github.com/facebook/react/pull/18796.
+- **preparing to use Chrome native scheduler**: https://github.com/facebook/react/pull/19121
+- **changing effect traversal for Suspense and Offscreen trees**: https://github.com/facebook/react/pull/19322
+- React 17 had [changes to event delegation](https://reactjs.org/blog/2020/08/10/react-v17-rc.html#changes-to-event-delegation) so as to enable React 18 and 17 trees to coexist in the same app

 ## ⚛️ Concurrent-React-Notes

 Welcome to `concurrent-react-notes` - a great place to learn about Concurrent React!